rathena/user-guides/guides/installing/docker.md

 3. If we observe the logs, we'll be able to see that the `rathena-builder` container is yielding a bunch of logs.
 If you ever compiled with `make` you'll find those familiar.
 <img width="545" alt="builder logs" src="https://user-images.githubusercontent.com/13068064/229595637-946c2541-d04c-4f65-87b1-2e48ca2659e5.png">

- 4. After a while we can see that the compilation has finished once we see `rathena-builder exited with code 0`
+ 4. After a while we can see that the compilation has finished once we see `rathena-builder exited with code 0`.
 <img width="616" alt="build finished" src="https://user-images.githubusercontent.com/13068064/229597246-9b00646b-e13d-4c4f-8212-8222023ab605.png">

-5. Now all we need to do is `ctrl+c` to stop everything and then `docker-compose up`
+5. Now all we need to do is press `ctrl+c` to stop everything and then `docker-compose up`.
 <img width="1356" alt="start" src="https://user-images.githubusercontent.com/13068064/229597566-a8d38ab9-f2a6-4848-a95c-1fb5af1d39af.png">

-And that's all about it.
+And that's all there is to it.
 You've installed one thing on your host computer (a bit more if you count the depdencies to get docker runner) and now you have rAthena running.
-Once you stop the containers it will be like you never had a rAthena running on your machine.
+Once you stop the containers it will be like you never had rAthena running on your machine.

 ### Recompiling
-If you want to recompile so your changes are applied, all you gotta do is
+If you make changes to the rAthena src directory, you will need to recompile to apply those changes.
-1. First stop everything by hitting `ctrl+c` if you haven't dettached with `docker-compose up -d`
+1. Stop everything by pressing `ctrl+c` if you haven't dettached with `docker-compose up -d`.
-2. Run `docker-compose run builder bash`
+2. Run `docker-compose run builder bash`.

 This will start the builder container and give you access to its terminal, and from there you can run `make` commands to build like within any other VPS.
 Eg: